 The story goes that Liz could hold a screwdriver before she could walk.
-Now that she’s 11, she’s still tinkering on robots, whether at school, at home, or at her grandad’s place.
-When she’s not working away at her newest robotics project, she can be found hanging out with her two best friends, Abi and Cass.
-There, they do normal Galactic Republic girl things, like holding tea parties and gossiping about their school teacher, Officer Wickt.
-Officer Wickt is a strict lady, who is training the three friends and their classmates to become the next generation of patriots and conquerors at Pravustown’s Military Academy for Young Patriots.
-Liz has no issues fitting in at the school, with its slogan of “Self-Reliance is the Secret to Survival”: her independence borders foolishness.
+Now that she’s 11, she’s still tinkering on robots, whether at school, at home, or her grandad’s place.
+Otherwise, she can be found hanging out with her two best friends, Abi and Cass.
+They do normal Galactic Republic girl things, like hosting tea parties and gossiping about their school teacher, the strict Officer Wickt.
+Officer Wickt trains the three friends and their classmates to become the next generation of patriots and conquerors at Pravustown’s Military Academy for Young Patriots.
+Liz has no issues fitting in at the school, with its slogan of “Self-Reliance is the Secret to Survival”: her independence borders on foolishness.
 But that’s not the case for Cass.
 Her love for cooperation and helping others has put her in Officer Wickt’s bad books.

 The girls don’t really know what to do next, so they let the adults swoop in to arrest the President.
 The Equalists instate a new government that is promising a more peaceful and thriving nation for all.
-As for the girls, they start back at school with a new teacher and a new slogan: “We learn better when we learn together”.
+As for the girls, they start back at school with a new teacher and her new slogan: “We learn better when we learn together”.

 I write and draw kids comics from my studio in Ghent, Belgium, generally accompanied by my husband and our cat.
 In a previous life, I got my Master in Psychology, started a PhD, and even ended up co-authoring an award-winning academic article in a top journal in my field.
 Luckily, these days, my hours are filled with less statistics and more robots.
 I am active on most social media platforms using the username @myrjamvdv.